 If you’re a college student about to graduate or just looking for part-time work, use your social media profile to:

 - Highlight your education.
-This can be done by pointing any internships, special projects, travels etc. that would be of value to a potential employer;
+This can be done by pointing out any internships, special projects, travels etc. that would be of value to a potential employer;

 - Highlight your interest in a particular employer or employers.
 This will show companies that you have a high level of interest in working for them, something that they definitely want to know.
+Do this by following companies on Facebook, sharing their posts, and interacting with their pages.

 With the job market being tight and the national unemployment rate still hovering around 9.1 percent, it behooves students searching for jobs to have as many factors as possible leaning in their favor.